 All in all a worthwhile event to attend but would be great to see some more attention to part time work for professionals or the very least some more discussion on this, as I know there is a big demand for this in the area, not just by me personally but the many highly-educated professional partners of expats here.
 Perhaps another idea is to record the presentations/workshops via a Google Hangout on Air or other method, so that those who couldn’t attend all they were interested in could watch again later.

 Update April 2014:

-I’ve just revisited the website and there will be another International City Podium held this year on 11 November, 2014.
+I’ve just revisited the website and there will be another International City Podium held on 11 November, 2014.